OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 For example, Add-in1 and Add-in2 both use the on send feature.
 Add-in1 is installed first, and Add-in2 is installed second.
 Add-in1 verifies that the word Fabrikam appears in the message as a condition for the add-in to allow send.
 However, Add-in2 removes any occurrences of the word Fabrikam.
 The message will send with all instances of Fabrikam removed (due to the order of installation of Add-in1 and Add-in2).

-## Deploying Outlook add-ins that use on send
+## Deploy Outlook add-ins that use on send

 We recommend that administrators deploy Outlook add-ins that use the on send feature.
 Administrators have to ensure that the on send add-in:

 - Is always present any time a compose item is opened (for email: new, reply, or forward).
 - Can't be closed or disabled by the user.

-## Installing Outlook add-ins that use on send
+## Install Outlook add-ins that use on send

 The on send feature in Outlook requires that add-ins are configured for the send event types.
 Select the platform you'd like to configure.